cortex/ripasso/README.md

 ### Mac OS X

-The best way to install ripasso on pre-catalina mac right now is the nix package system, first [install that](https://nixos.org/nix/download.html) and then
+The best way to install ripasso on mac right now is the nix package system, first [install that](https://nixos.org/nix/download.html) and then

 ```
 nix-env -iA nixpkgs.ripasso-cursive